-We are proud to publish, with permission, the full text of Benjamin Zephaniah’s poem Naked from his anthology Too Black, Too Strong.
+We are proud to publish the full text of Benjamin Zephaniah’s poem Naked from his anthology Too Black, Too Strong.

 copyright © Benjamin Zephaniah 2001

 the light of all the Gods that you dare

 imagine, waiting to be touched with as

 Dis is me.
 Give me your theory, give me

 your opinion, give me your truth, give me

 your big bad holy book, let me know

 Dis is me, hungry for the priceless forbidden, looking

 for the man who wrote the superhighway code